jx-zhong-for-academic-purpose/GCN-Anomaly-Detection/README.md

 }
 ```

-I am rushing for NeurIPS 2019, and our source codes will be released after the deadline.
+Our codes for feartue extraction have been released!
+The training codes will be available as soon as possible.